anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 Wiremap defines the port mapping between server/switch and switch for each line, we will need this information to trace the connected server and port, so we can extrapolate the required network configuration for the port.

+Multiple instances are expected, one instance for each physical cable.

 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | NAME | String | Yes | Name of network device |